-Some countries, most notably China (GB-2312) and Japan (EUC and Shift JIS) adopted UTF-8 later than most countries.
+Some countries, most notably China (GB-2312) and Japan (EUC and Shift JIS), adopted UTF-8 after other countries did.
 As a result, they still have a lot of unstructured data that use older character sets.
 InfiniBox 5.0 allows you to use data encoded in non-UTF-8 character sets.

 It is strongly recommended not to mix character sets in a single filesystem.
 Each filesystem should have its own character encoding.